intel-iot-devkit/smart-video-workshop/README.md

 2. It opens in default browser, locate the required jupyter notebook (.ipynb) file and double click on it to open and run.

-> :warning: This workshop content has been validated with Intel® Distribution of OpenVINO™ toolkit version R2 2019 (openvino_toolkit_2019.2.242).